Bytes

 A SQL primary key could be a column (or combination of columns) in a table that uniquely recognizes each row.
 It may be a special type of constraint, and is the most imperative characteristic of any relational database table.
 Primary keys must contain unique values and cannot contain null values.
 They are used to reference a row in another table, form relationships, and enforce data integrity.

-Points to remember for the primary key
+Points to Remember for the Primary Key in SQL

 1. Primary keys must contain unique values.